 MSc, PGCert, PGDip

-The aim of this course is to improve dementia care through developing students’ capacity to use Dementia Care Mapping (DCM) as a tool for practice development and to bring about organisational change.
-Students will develop a critical engagement with the full range of evidence and theoretical and ethical frameworks underlying practice development in dementia care.
-There will be an emphasis on mastery in the use of DCM, practice development and organisational change, teaching and training and workplace experience.
+The aim of the programme is to improve dementia care through developing students’ capacity to manage change in personal and organisational practice.
+Students will develop a critical engagement with the full range of evidence and theoretical and ethical frameworks underlying dementia care.
+There will be an emphasis on user perspectives, social justice, quality of life, social inclusion, multiprofessional working and workplace experience.

 North Central Association of Colleges and Schools, The Higher Learning Commission